 In our digital age, we experience images mainly on screens.
-Sharing family memories on Instagram and scrolling through online exhibitions or punchy photography listicles, we can be quick to forget the value, beauty, and significance printing photos.
+We share family memories and our creative photography on social platforms like Instagram, Facebook and Twitter.
+We can be quick to forget the value, beauty, and significance of printing photos.
 It’s something tangible.

-Today, while all of these options still exist in different forms, Printique’s online printing has made craftsman quality available for all photographers.
-This guide provides you with the fundamental process for printing photos, including the paper and texture options, as well as tips for editing and displaying your photo prints.
+Printique has made high quality printing available for all photographers.
+This guide provides you with the fundamental process for printing photos, including paper and texture options.
+In addition, there are tips for editing and displaying your photo prints.

-In an age where millions of photos are taken every day, it can feel like most of those images quickly vanish into a digital void, never to be experienced again.
+In an age where millions of photos are taken every day, it can feel like most of those images quickly vanish into a digital void.
 This often raises the existential question: does a photograph exist if it’s not printed?
 While we’ll leave that one to the philosophers, we firmly believe in the power of printed photographs and the value they bring to our lives.

 Amidst the thousands of photos you might make each year, how do you decide which photos to print?
-No matter if you’re working on a long term project, portfolio or client job, developing an editing workflow is the essential first step in the printing process.
+Developing an editing workflow is the essential first step in the printing process.
+First, determine if you are working on a long term project, portfolio or a client job.

-Work prints are a helpful way to decide if an image truly deserves to make it to the final edit.
-While these aren’t necessarily something you will “throw away,” they’re prints you make for the sake of seeing something bigger, getting it off the screen and into real life and determining how well the image holds up.
+Creating work prints is a helpful way to decide if an image will truly hold up and deserve the investment.
 You can print a bunch, lay them on a table or tack them to a wall without worrying about damaging a final product.
 It’s also helpful to print them at various sizes to test how large you want to go.

 After you’ve made a stack of work prints, it’s time to get that edit down.
 Depending on the project, there are a number of devices you can use to help your editing process.
 Here are a few of our favorites:

-Remove redundant images.
-Unless you’re working on a project of photographic typologies – like our photo-history favorites Bernd and Hilla Becher – start by grouping similar images together and selecting the best of the bunch.
+Remove redundant images: Start by grouping similar images together and selecting the best of the bunch.
 Continue and repeat until you have a tightly refined edit.

-Make a “small,” “medium” and “large” edit.
-While successful photographic series can feel “complete” at anywhere from 10 to 100+ images, a helpful editing and sequencing technique can be creating three versions of a project.
-Imagine you have 100 images to choose from: try making groupings of 10, 18, 30, and 50 images.
-These exact frequencies aren’t set in stone (try 100, especially if you’re thinking about making a book), but can be a guide for thinking about a project in unique ways.
+Make small, medium and large edits: Imagine you have 100 images to choose from: try making groupings of 10, 18, 30, and 50 images.
+These exact frequencies aren’t set in stone but can be a guide for thinking about a project in unique ways.

-If you’re shooting digital, we recommend using the largest available file size your camera allows, and shooting raw if you have that option.
-For best results, and to avoid image degradation, convert your raw files to TIFS and work from those.
+If you’re shooting digital, we recommend using the largest available file size your camera allows.
+Shoot raw if you have that option. and convert your raw files to TIFFS for the best results.
+This helps to avoid image degradation.
 JPEGS at level 12 compression are also fine.
-If you’re shooting film, make sure you’re using a decent scanner, check your files at 100% magnification for noise, and spot any dust or scratches.
+If you’re shooting film, make sure you’re using a decent scanner.
+Check your files at 100% magnification for noise, and spot any dust or scratches.

 If you’re making prints that are larger than the camera’s native file size, up-ressing in 5-10% increments is a surefire way to avoid noise or pixilation.
 Printique’s experts will flag any images for quality issues if they appear.
 Here are some other techniques that might help increase the resolution with limited file degradation.

-If you’re skilled at color correction – or have taken a basic Photoshop class– you may want to make your own color adjustments before going to print.
+If you’re skilled at color correction, you can make your own color adjustments before going to print.
 For best results, we highly recommend that you calibrate your monitor.
-But rest assured, our skilled technicians have years of experience printing commercial and fine art jobs and will do a great job making sure your prints are color corrected if you prefer to take that route.
+But rest assured, our skilled technicians have years of experience printing commercial and fine art jobs.
+They will do a great job making sure your prints are color corrected if you prefer to take that route.

 When you’re finished editing and ready to make your final round of exhibition, portfolio or client prints, choosing the right paper type can help give your work an extra edge, and can often add more meaning.
 From our standard papers to elaborate options like metal and acrylic, each have different characteristics with a different impact.
 Here’s a breakdown to help guide your decision.